gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 data using Bayesian Additive Regression Trees (BARTs) [@Chipman2010BarBay], a classification and regression trees method recently suggested for species distribution modelling [@Carlson2020EmbSpe].
-We used the package `embarcadero` [@Carlson2020EmbSpe] in R [@RCoreTeam2020RLan] to perform the BART models.
+We used the package `embarcadero` [@Carlson2020EmbSpe] in _R v4.0.2_ [@RCoreTeam2020RLan] to perform the BART models.
 We performed BARTs separately for all species and estimated the probability of occurrence for all the sites in our region of interest, then converted the results to a binary outcome given a threshold that maximises the True skill statistic, as suggested in @Carlson2020EmbSpe.

 ## Quantification of ecological uniqueness